jkvatne/R61529-Demo/README.md

 # LCD Panel

 The LCD panel comes from  [Aliexpress](https://www.aliexpress.com/item/32940608152.html)), and is the version with LCD and Capacitive Touch.
-It uses the FT6206 touch controller.
+It usesthe FT6206 touch controller.
 Note that only 8-bit paralell mode is possible - no SPI.

+Also note that the documentation for the strapping of the IM0, IM1, IM2 pins are wrong.
+Strap as shown here for Mode = 4 :MIPI DBI Type B 8 bits.
+Actually there is an IM3 pin that is wired low internaly.
+- IM2 = 3.3V
+- IM1 = 0V
+- IM0 = 0V

 # TFT panel connections